Technologicat/mcpyrate/quasiquotes.md

 operators.
 (Mainly, any value or tree splicing occurs at that time, because that's the earliest time that has the values available.)

-So any AST node type errors are still caught during macro expansion time, but it's the macro expansion time *of some module in your app*.
+So any AST node type errors in invocations of the `a` ast-unquote are still caught during macro expansion time, but it's the macro expansion time *of some module in your app*.
 The macro that uses `q` must be invoked in order for the type check to run.
 It must behave like this, simply because the trees being spliced in are not available until the use site of `q` reaches run time.

 The type checks are **not recursive**, because Python's AST format provides no information on which positions in the AST expect statements and which ones